How To Change Facebook Group From Private To Public

 • Be Flexible: Be willing to adapt your approach based on the needs and preferences of your community.

-For example, if you notice a significant increase in spam after going public, you may need to implement stricter moderation policies or recruit additional moderators.
+Here's one way to look at it: if you notice a significant increase in spam after going public, you may need to implement stricter moderation policies or recruit additional moderators.

 FAQ